-Earlier in his career, Richard was for fifteen years the Artistic Director of the Hot Springs Music Festival, Music Director of the Chamber Orchestra of California in San Francisco, Founder of the Texas Chamber Symphony, the Waterloo/Cedar Falls Symphony Orchestra, the Corpus Christi Symphony Orchestra, the Pennsylvania Ballet and RESONANCE, a New York contemporary music ensemble.
-He also served on the conducting staffs of the Baltimore Symphony, the Oakland Symphony, the London Classical Players, the Michigan MozartFest and the Aspen Music Festival and as Acting Director of Orchestras at the University of Michigan in Ann Arbor.
+Earlier in his career, Richard was for fifteen years the Artistic Director of the Hot Springs Music Festival, Chamber Orchestra of California in San Francisco, Texas Chamber Symphony, Waterloo/Cedar Falls Symphony Orchestra, Corpus Christi Symphony Orchestra, the Pennsylvania Ballet and the New York contemporary music ensemble, RESONANCE.
+He also served on the conducting staffs of the Baltimore Detroit, and Oakland Symphonies, the London Classical Players, the Michigan MozartFest, the Aspen Music Festival, and as Acting Director of Orchestras at the University of Michigan in Ann Arbor.
 He received a Rackham Fellowship to work with Sir Roger Norrington and Nikolaus Harnoncourt.
-His training also includes studies at Yale University with Otto-Werner Muller, the Peabody Institute-Johns Hopkins University with Frederik Prausnitz, the Mozarteum in Salzburg with Herbert von Karajan, the Aspen Music Festival with Paul Vermel, at the City University of New York with Fritz Jahoda, Cincinnati College-Conservatory with Gerhard Samuel, Queens College of CUNY, and the Accademia Musicale Chigiana in Siena with Franco Ferrara.
+His training includes studies at Yale University with Otto-Werner Müller, the Peabody Institute-Johns Hopkins University with Frederik Prausnitz, the Mozarteum in Salzburg with Herbert von Karajan, the Aspen Music Festival with Paul Vermel, at the City University of New York with Fritz Jahoda, Cincinnati College-Conservatory with Gerhard Samuel, Queens College of CUNY, and the Accademia Musicale Chigiana in Siena with Franco Ferrara.

 He is an honorary Paul Harris Fellow of the Rotary International Foundation, an honorary National Arts Associate of Sigma Alpha Iota, a member of the National Advisory Board of the Henry Mancini Institute and a member of the Alice Rich Northrop Memorial Foundation.
 On a Yale AluminiVentures Grant, he traveled to Cuba in 2010 to research lost works of Louis Moreau Gottschalk, returning with over 1100 pages of music.
 Also in 2010, he rediscovered the lost opera by New Orleans composer Edmond Dédé, Le Sultan d’Ispahan, which was written in 1887 and had never been performed.
 Rosenberg conducted the world premiere of the overture in 2011 and is transcribing and editing the entire work for future performance.
 He rediscovered and reassembled Cole Porter’s final musical, Aladdin, which he then premiered in its original version.
 In addition to his work as a conductor and teacher, Richard is also a recording producer, chansonnier, editor and arranger.
 He has given several performances of H. K. Gruber’s pandemonium, Frankenstein!! as both conductor and chanssonier to critical acclaim.
-He has produced two compact discs of music with jazz legend Dave Brubeck, and two discs of Mozart piano concerti, for the Naxos Records label.
+He has produced two compact discs of music with jazz legend Dave Brubeck, and two discs of Mozart piano concerti with Robert Blocker, for the Naxos Records label.
 Richard’s numerous orchestrations and his corrected editions of J.S.
-Bach’s Saint Matthew Passion, George Gershwin’s A Rhapsody in Blue, Arnold Schonberg’s Verklärte Nacht (which will be released in 2022 with Richard Strauss’ Metamorphosen for Centaur Records) and the complete orchestral music of Gottschalk (which he has just prepared for publication) have received numerous performances.
+Bach’s Saint Matthew Passion, George Gershwin’s A Rhapsody in Blue, Arnold Schonberg’s Verklärte Nacht (which will be released in 2024 for Centaur Records) and the complete orchestral music of Gottschalk have received numerous performances.

-His students presently hold positions with the New York Philharmonic, Boston Symphony, Cleveland Orchestra, Boston Philharmonic, Krakow Philharmonic, Union Symphony, Virginia Opera, Hot Springs Music Festival, Pittsburgh Symphony, Orchèstre Radio France and the Nashville, Saint Louis, Toulon, and Savannah Symphonies.
+He has led residencies at Oberlin College, the University of Kansas at Lawrence and Louisiana State University at Baton Rouge.
+His students presently hold positions with the New York Philharmonic, Boston Symphony, Cleveland Orchestra, Boston Philharmonic, Krakow Philharmonic, Union Symphony, Virginia Opera, Hot Springs Music Festival, Pittsburgh Symphony, Orchèstre Radio France, New Zealand Symphony Orchestra, Württemberg Philharmonic, as well as the Chicago, Nashville, Saint Louis, Toulon, Savannah, and the West Virginia Symphonies.